moveit/moveit_tutorials/doc/hand_eye_calibration/hand_eye_calibration_tutorial.rst

 The "Calibrate" tab provides the tools to collect the dataset and calculate and export the calibration.
-At this point, it is also helpful to add an image panel to the RViz display to see the target detection in the camera view, which is published on ``/handeye_calibration/target_detection``, and to add the TF display and show the target frame, camera optical frame, and end-effector frame.
+At this point, it is also helpful to add an image panel to the RViz display to see the target detection in the camera view, which is published on ``/handeye_calibration/target_detection``.

 .. image:: calibrate_tab.png

 On the "Calibrate" tab, you can select which calibration solver to use in the "AX=XB Solver" drop-down.
 The Daniilidis solver (from the paper referenced, above) is the default and is a good choice in most situations.
-The "Planning Group" is the joint group used for auto calibration, so should be set to the appropriate group for the arm (in the ``panda_moveit_config`` package, the ``panda_arm`` group should be used).
+The "Planning Group" is the joint group that will be recorded, so should be set to the appropriate group for the arm (in the ``panda_moveit_config`` package, the ``panda_arm`` group should be used).

 When the target is visible in the arm camera, and the axis is rendered on the target in the target detection image, you